Help Fund The Future of Journalism

 Tax ID number: 94-6090626.

-You can look up your company in our employer matching-gift using the Employer Matching Gift Search.
+You can look up your company in our employer matching-gift search by clicking here.

 A memorial gift can help perpetuate the values and ideals that guided someone’s life.
 Honorary gifts commemorate a significant event.
 They can also honor someone who is still living.
 We strongly encourage thoughtful gestures like those.
 When making an online donation, please use the “Special instructions for this gift” field to note what type of gift you are making (honor/memorial) and the name of the person you are recognizing.
 Fellowships can also be established in someone’s memory.
 Obituaries can also be written to direct donations to the J-School in someone’s name in lieu of flowers.